tragnumexe/rackspace-how-to/content/general/rackspace-billing-faq.md

 a month total more than the minimum, the Service Level Rate minimum does not apply.
-If your costs for a month are less than the minimum, the difference between your usage costs and the Service Level Rate minimum are added to your bill.
+If your costs for a month are less than the minimum, the difference between your usage costs and the Service Level Rate minimum is added to your bill.

 #### Why am I being billed for a service when I'm not using it?